CS-SI/Orekit/README.md

 ### 3. Propagate !
 You are now ready to propagate this orbit through time.
 To do so you can specify:
+* The initial and final propagation dates, the propagator will propagate in this time interval
 * The final propagation date only, the propagator will propagate between internal state date and this final propagation date
-* The initial and final propagation dates, the propagator will propagate in this time interval

-We will propagate for one `Constants.JULIAN_DAY`:
+We will propagate for one `Constants.JULIAN_DAY` starting from the initial orbit date:
 ```java
 AbsoluteDate targetDate = date.shiftedBy(Constants.JULIAN_DAY);
 SpacecraftState propagatedState = propagator.propagate(targetDate);